StephKoerlin/StephKoerlin/README.md

 # Hiya!

-My name is Stephanie, or Steph if you prefer, and I am somewhat new to the world of IT and the cloud.
+My name is Stephanie, or Steph if you prefer, and I am making my way further and further in to the world of IT and the cloud.
 I have done a lot of studying to be here!
 All that study has paid off though.
-I have passed my AWS Solutions Architect - Associate and completed an in depth project to solidify all that knowledge.
+I was recently hired for iRobot, I have passed my AWS Solutions Architect - Associate and completed an in depth project to solidify all that knowledge.
 You can find my resume project, which includes my blog set up as well, in my repos.

-- 🤔 I’m looking for help to land that first job.
-Any tips, challenges or advice is welcome.
+- 😄 I am proud to be iRobot's new Associate Cloud Engineer!

-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning Python, CodeBuild, CodePipeline, CloudFormation.

 - 📫 How to reach me:
     - Email: stephanie.koerlin@gmail.com